Reexamining constraints on neutron star properties from perturbative QCD: discussion and conclusion

-Improving the uncertainties of the cold quark matter EOS is crucial in materializing the potentials demonstrated by constraints of this type.
-As noted earlier, although typically referred to as the renormalization scale uncertainties, it is a form of truncation error in disguise, as the dependency on $X$ is an artifact that is expected to receive cancellations when higher order terms become known.
-This is shown to be the case in dense QED~\cite{Gorda:2022zyc} and hot QCD calculations~\cite{Braaten:1995jr,Braaten:1995cm}, and one could expect it to hold in dense QCD as well assuming PQCD is a valid description.
-Effort employing strategies developed in \ceft~\cite{Melendez:2019izc} to understand better PQCD truncation errors is underway and will be reported in a future work.
+Reducing the uncertainties of the cold quark matter EOS is crucial in materializing the potentials demonstrated in \cref{sec:dpmax}.
+As noted earlier, although typically referred to as the renormalization scale uncertainties, it is a form of truncation error in disguise, as the dependency on $X$ is an artifact that is expected to receive cancellations when higher order terms are known.
+This is shown to be the case in dense QED~\cite{Gorda:2022zyc} and hot QCD calculations~\cite{Braaten:1995jr,Braaten:1995cm}.
+One would expect it to hold in dense QCD as well assuming pQCD is a valid description down to $\mu_q\simeq\GeV$.
+The recently obtained leading and next-to-leading soft contributions resummed to all orders appear to support the convergence~\cite{Fernandez:2021jfr}.
+Effort employing strategies developed in \ceft~\cite{Melendez:2019izc} to understand better pQCD truncation errors is underway and will be reported in future work.

-This work confirms and strengthens previous findings that the knowledge of neutron star global properties alone may not be adequate to distinguish the relevant microscopic degrees of freedom inside the cores of NSs~\cite{Alford:2004pf}.
-Although it is possible for extreme cases of PQCD EOSs to place upper bounds on the speed of sound above $\mu_B\gtrsim 2$ GeV, we caution against interpreting this as evidence for quark matter, as extrapolating $C_s$ from PQCD predictions above $\sim 2.5~\GeV$ to such low densities could be unwarranted as non-perturbative effects may still dominate.
-Understanding the QCD phase diagram in this intermediate density range is inherently challenging, as neither PQCD nor NSs directly probe this regime.
+This work largely confirms previous findings that the knowledge of neutron star global properties alone may not be adequate to distinguish the relevant microscopic degrees of freedom inside the cores of NSs~\cite{Alford:2004pf}.
+Although pQCD EOSs predicting high pressure can place upper bounds on the speed of sound above $\mu_B\gtrsim 2$ GeV, I caution against interpreting this as evidence for quark matter, as extrapolating $C_s$ from pQCD predictions above $\mu_B\sim 2.5~\GeV$ to the strongly-interacting phase at such low densities may be unwarranted.
+Understanding the phase of matter in this intermediate density range is inherently challenging as neither pQCD nor NSs directly probe this regime.
+The ensuing letters in this series aim to fill this gap and report model-independent studies on the ultra-dense matter.\\

+Very recently, ref~\cite{Kurkela:2024xfh} performed a Bayesian analysis based on parameterizing the NS EOS to infer upper bounds on the superconducting gap.
+I wish to point out that this constraint can be obtained model-independently with the help of maximally soft NS EOSs, see \cref{sec:maxgap}.